 AOP Côtes du Roussillon (white, rosé, red)

-AOP Côtes du Roussillon les Aspres (red) [transitioning to Côtes du Roussillon Villages les Aspres with the 2017 vintage]
+AOP Côtes du Roussillon les Aspres (red) [replaced by the Côtes du Roussillon Villages les Aspres starting in 2015]

 - AOP Côtes du Roussillon Villages Caramany

 - AOP Côtes du Roussillon Villages Latour de France

 - AOP Côtes du Roussillon Villages Tautavel

 - AOP Côtes du Roussillon Villages les Aspres